 The end of one year and the beginning of the next is a good time to reflect, thinking carefully through what did work, what didn’t work and what you love to do before pushing the reset button to regroup.
-Successful business people take time for reflection.
+The beginning of a new season, like in March or late August, can also be a good time for this.
+It is important that successful business people take time for reflection.
 For example, take billionaire Warren Buffet.
 By his own estimate, Buffet has spent 80 percent of his career reading and thinking.
 Similarly, the faster and busier life gets for us, the more we need to build thinking and quiet reflection time into our schedules.
 It will help us regroup.

 When you reflect, you are able to better sift out the projects, people or things that are bringing confusion or drawing energy away from what is most important.
 Recently, I’ve been listening to Marie Kondo’s book, The Life Changing Magic of Tidying Up.
 Even though I’ve read it several times, listening to the audiobook has been inspiring for me to get rid of what I don’t really love.

 FREE OF CLUTTER

 When our surroundings are free of clutter, we tend to think clearer, be more focused and be more productive.
 I know this is true in my life.
 I hang on to way too many things, thinking I’ll use them someday.
 The fact that I have to move those things multiple times throughout the year takes up energy and brain space that could be more productively used in other places.
 Why not regroup items we truly enjoy?